math-ruch/yamal_group/index.md

 When we are looking at continuous revenues, it appears that runtime does not explain well the variance in box office revenunes.
 But what about looking at 2 distinct revenue categories, do they have a significant difference in runtime?
 To accomplish this, we will be looking at block-buster movies (movies that have a revenue of over 400$ million) and non block-buster movies.

-Yes!
 By using a student test and doing exact matching on the genres to mitigate an important confounder in our results we find that the average runtime for block-buster movies is significantly higher than for non-blockbuster movies, and our result is statistically significant due to the p-value being close to 0.

 Despite having a low value of R-squared between movie runtime and revenue we were able to expose a significant difference in movie runtimes between block-busters and non block-busters underlining the nuanced role that timing plays on a movies success.
 As Gandalf wisely said, "A wizard arrives precisely when he means to."